AppleePie/students-table-application/README.md

 ## Getting students

-**DESCRIPTION**: Retrieves all students contained in the MongoDB-collection
+**DESCRIPTION**: retrieves all students contained in the MongoDB-collection

 **URL**: `/api/get/`